spragaa/silence/to_do.md

 - add another msg type, smt like json/req/res (not sure if needed)
 - github community standarts
 - what is the correct naming for unit tests? camel case or snake? (and overall tests naming: in class Test or Tests?, is_valid_filename_test or is_valid_filename)
+- should file_server and file_server_client be named server and client?

 ### refactoring
 - unify the way to compare Timestamps, parse them from/to string, int, json and pqxx::response